 Business owners take note!
 KPIs are important, but only pressing for quantity can have a negative effect on the quality of your recruiters’ calls.
 There will be no end to how people are impressed at being contacted with a great candidate, by an agency that’s recently and appropriately appeared on their radar.

 And with that being my second rhyme of the blog (sorry), I’m done.
-Go win yourself some new business!
+For more info, download our eBook on winning recruitment tenders with less stress and go win yourself some new business!

 Credit: Image from buddawigga via Flickr